 First, let me tell you why you wouldn’t need to store luggage at a theme park.

-If you’re staying at a Disney resort and taking Disney’s Magical Express to the airport, you have to go back to your resort before you leave.
-In this case, you should leave your large carry-ons with the Bell Services at the hotel.
-If you have large bags that will be checked, you can either leave these with Bell Services or send them to the airport ahead of you using Resort Airline Check-In.
-If you’re leaving Walt Disney World directly from a theme park by car, you should leave your luggage in the car.
+If you’re staying at a Disney resort and taking a service like Mears Connect or Sunshine Flyer to the airport, you have to go back to your resort before you leave.
+In this case, you should leave your large bags with the Bell Services at the hotel.
+If you’re leaving Walt Disney World directly from a theme park by car (personal car or rental), you should leave your luggage in the car.